Holmen logo blue Holmen logo white

 Furthermore, it will be sufficient for the downstream operator or trader ton provide the reference number and verification number for the product, and they do not have to access or review the actual geolocation data (see FAQ 3.6 and 7.7).

-30 June 2025 – Holmen's Swedish units offer EUDR reference on deliveries
+30 June 2025 – Holmen's Swedish units can offer EUDR reference for deliveries on request

 Holmen's paper is produced within EU, at Braviken and Hallsta paper mills.
 This applies to graphical paper, book paper, notebook paper, gift paper, trayliner, void fill and containerboard components.